Compulsory Year 10

 By the end of Year 10, students have the capacity to design and carry out investigations to answer particular scientific questions.
 They learn how to formally structure their thoughts and communicate their conclusions using appropriate scientific language.

-This elective will have students gain an understanding of how the environment is impacted by human activities and what we can do to reduce this impact.
-Students will monitor the local environment with several visits to a local wetland and participate in a project in conjunction with Monash University.
-Take the opportunity to discover your local environment and learn how to make a positive impact on our environment while developing skills that will be useful in the VCE Environmental studies or Biology course.
+In this elective, students will gain an understanding of the systems on Earth that support life, then explore how human activities impact on the environment and steps that can be taken to reduce this impact.
+Students will monitor the local environment, with the potential for visits to a local wetland that is the focus of a restoration project.
+Take the opportunity to discover your local environment and learn how to make a positive impact on our planet while developing skills that will be useful in the VCE Environmental Studies or Biology course.

 Reviewing local agricultural farming systems, the technology in use now and what could be used in the future.
 Review alternative farming systems that could be used to add an additional income stream to traditional farming systems.
 Understand the impact of farming on climate and how to reduce our impact on the environment.
 Students will use this knowledge and skills to develop an exciting and alternative farm plan for the Monivae Farm.
 This course will be ideal for students who wish to go onto a Certificate course in Agriculture or Horticulture or VCE studies in Agriculture, Horticulture or Environmental Science.